dbca-wa/developer-guidance/Software_Development.md

 Many of the department's bespoke systems are built and deployed against a Linux environment, therefore it is highly recommended for developers to carry out development locally within a similar environment.

 Microsoft has made it surprisingly easy to run a Linux environment under Windows 10 and newer.
 [Windows Subsystem for Linux](https://docs.microsoft.com/en-gb/windows/wsl/about) is a modern alternative to a virtual machine as it runs natively on the local hardware, meaning that performance is rarely an issue.
 Installed WSL environments also run directly on the local filesystem, so all local files can be read and copied as required.
-You can happily run Virtual Studio Code in Windows with a project in a WSL environment for development, via the optional WSL extension.
+You can happily run Visual Studio Code in Windows with a project in a WSL environment for development, via the optional WSL extension.

 For a good experience, OIM recommends that developers utilise [WSL](https://learn.microsoft.com/en-gb/windows/wsl/install) to install and run a recent (LTS) version of Ubuntu Server.
 This OS is free, has excellent technical support, up-to-date packages, and (importantly) has a vast corpus of documentation available.
-Ubuntu via WSL is available for installed via **Company Portal**.
+Ubuntu via WSL is available for installation via **Company Portal**.

 Some good resources for developers new to working in a Linux command-line environment are as follows: